truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIgroup.md

 <code>account group update gid_or_name=<i>3006</i> users=<i>3001</i></code>

 Where:
-* *3006* is the identification number or GID for the target group
+* *3006* is the identification number or GID for the target group.
-* *3001 represents the property to update
+* *3001 represents the property to update.

 The command as written adds the user with UID 3001 to the group with GID 3006.